Milton Meléndez: Chalatenango

 In 2009, Meléndez signed as assistant coach of Chalatenango.

 Return to Chalatenango

 In 2009, Mélendez signed as new coach of Chalatenango, replacing Carlos Antonio Meléndez.
 However, Mélendez left the club that same year.

 Brasilia

 In 2010, Mélendez signed as new coach of Brasilia of Segunda División, replacing William Renderos Iraheta.

 Second return to Alianza

 In February 2015, Meléndez signed as new director of football of Alianza.

 In February 2016, sport director Milton Meléndez and assistant coach Juan Carlos Serrano were confirmed as interim managers of Alianza, replacing Rubén Alonso.
 Both were later replaced by Daniel Fernández.

 Third return to Alianza

 In August 2016, Meléndez signed as coach of Alianza for the rest of the Apertura 2016 tournament, replacing Daniel Fernández.
 Meléndez led them to the final of that tournament, but they were defeated by Santa Tecla FC at the Estadio Cuscatlán (2–3).
 In December 2016, Meléndez was replaced by Jorge Rodríguez.

+Return as interim and official coach

+During December 2020 Alianza fired his coach Juan Cortés and replaced him.
+He reached the finals of four consecutives tournaments and won three of those against C.D. Águila (twice) and C.D.
+Platense.